biemote/iBMSC/README.md

 ###### Unavailable features
 * Autosaving all files.
 Currently it behaves the same as previously, which is autosaving the active BMS file.
-* Integration with Modify Section in Select Expansion Code.
 * Moving file tabs.
 Not sure if this will be doable with the current arrangement.
 * Saving all files on exiting application.
 Unsaved changes will be gone upon closing.